weifeiwang0906/FinalProject-Group3/Code/prepocess and bert jinyi shang/README.md

 # Data prepocess, Bert as service and Bert
 ****
-In this part will show the methods of prepocessing the tweets data, encodding the text content to a vector with specific length(768) using bert as service and how to use bert model to solve NLP classification problem.
+This part will show the methods of prepocessing the tweets data, encodding the text content to a vector with specific length(768) using bert as service and how to use bert model to solve NLP classification problem.